How to Lay a Patio

 Step 2

 Using your string as a guide, use your shovel to dig out this area, ensuring removal of weeds and other debris first.
-It’s crucial you allow for 100 mm of sub-base, 25 mm of slab layer and take the depth of your chosen pathing slabs into consideration when doing your calculations.
+It’s crucial you allow for 100-150 mm of sub-base (depending on ground condition), 25 mm of bedding mortar and take the depth of your chosen pathing slabs into consideration when doing your calculations.
 (Keeping the surface as level as you can).

 How to Lay a Patio step 2